ineeee/Taigabot/README.md

 # Taigabot

-* 13+ year old code
 * Runs on Python 3
-* Extremely stable, has been running for literally over a decade
 * Intuitive configuration
 * Fully controlled from IRC
 * Fully compatable with existing skybot plugins